Nameo91/CV/README.md

 Responsible for compassionate healthcare service in a fast-paced community pharmacy
  - Processing medicine prescription orders from healthcare professionals into a computerised pharmacy system
  - Counting, measuring, and compounding medications following standard procedures prior to final check by pharmacist
- - Communication with prescribers to verify medication dosages, repeat prescription,  authorisation, and patient information
+ - Communicating with prescribers to verify medication dosages, repeat prescription,  authorisation, and patient information
  - Educating patients and care givers on possible drug interactions, potential side effects and medical dosages
  - Maintaining proper drug storage procedure, registries and records for controlled drugs
- - Passed training course on COVID-19 vaccine draw, and administered the preparation for vaccine

 **Hats-on / Seoul, South Korea** (June 2013 to Dec 2019)
 _Franchise Headwear Store Owner_